ton-community/ton-docs/docs/develop/tact/introduce/hello-world-guide.md

-# TON Hello world with Tact
+# Tact Hello world

 This article helps to learn how to write simple smart contract via Tact language, look through usefull frameworks for deploying and testing smart contract in testnet.
 Main goal is trying and touch the smart contract developing process and find out what you should learn next.
 You need spend only one-two hours to find out basic details and try main steps of TON blockchain developing!
 Let's do it!

-## Tact's facts #1
+### Tact's facts #1

 Five things you need to know in the beginning:
 * Smart contract is a computer program that stores and executes in blockchain.
 * TON blockchain is ecosystem, particular, for building decentralized application(dApp), that will not depend on someone else, but only from logic input in smart contracts.
+In this article, when we speak about blockchain it means directly to TON blockchain.
 * For to cope with the challenges of scalability and versatility for dApps TON designed with original Ton Virtual Machine(TVM).
 * Tact is special langauge designed for developing smart in simplest and convinient way contracts in TON.
 Perhaps it will look very hard to understand how all works from the first sight.
 It is a price for opportunities that TON offers in return and worth it.
-* Tact uses JavaSrcript frameworks, so basic knowing helps you learn it faster, but even you just newcomer it is possible learn from the beginning.
+* Tact uses JavaScript frameworks, so basic knowing helps you learn it faster, but even you just newcomer it is possible learn from the beginning.

 :::info
-If you have choice it's better to chose Unix like operating system for developing or MacOS.
-In Windows OS you will face some additional issue, so it up to you.
+If you have choice it's better to use Unix like operating system for developing or MacOS.
+In Windows OS you will face some additional issues.
 :::

-## Practice #1 - set up your environment
+### Tactical practise #1 - set up your environment
 Annoying, but you have to do some preparation steps:

 - **Git**.
 Essential tool for every developer to work with repositories.
 Download it [here](https://git-scm.com/downloads).
 - **NodeJS**.
 We will use JavaScript with TypeScript mode as the most popular choice for dApp development on TON.
 Download it [here](https://nodejs.org/en/download/).
 - **JavaScript IDE**.
 Your normal choice for development.
 [VSCode](https://code.visualstudio.com/download), for example.

-## Tact's facts #2
+### Tact's facts #2

 Next step big one for absolute newcomers with git.
 If you now how it works, just skip this.
 If you never works with git before there is small briefing for you: